 The novel(s) that inspired Hazel to write:

 A.A.
 Milne’s The House at Pooh Corner, Charlotte Bronte’s Jane Eyre and Philippa Gregory’s The Other Boleyn Girl.

-Sunday Times bestseller Carmel Harrington writes issue driven commercial fiction.
+Irish Sunday Times bestseller Carmel Harrington writes issue driven commercial fiction.
 From Co.
 Wexford, she lives in a small village with her husband Roger and two young children, Amelia and Nate.
 Carmel began her writing career as a self-published author before landing a book deal with Harper Collins.
 Since then she has published seven novels, been shortlisted twice for an Irish Book Award and won Kindle Book of the Year 2013 and Romantic eBook of the Year.
 Her books, all regular chart-toppers, have captured the hearts of readers worldwide and are translated into eight languages to date.
 Her seventh novel, A Thousand Roads Home is out in October 2018.
-Previous books include – the official ITV novel and UK Top 20 bestseller Cold Feet: The Lost Years (Hodder & Stoughton) and The Woman at 72 Derry Lane (Harper) which remained in the Irish Top 10 for twelve weeks and was an Amazon no. 1.
+Previous books include – the official ITV novel and UK Top 20 bestseller Cold Feet: The Lost Years (Hodder & Stoughton) and The Woman at 72 Derry Lane (Harper) which remained in the Irish Top 10 for twelve weeks and is an Amazon US and UK no. 1 bestseller.

 Carmel was Chair and Curator of Wexford Literary Festival, which she co-founded from 2015 – 2018.
 She has given author talks and workshops in schools, libraries and festivals, throughout Ireland, UK and US.
 Before writing, she was a Sales and Marketing Manager for an American multi-national and if she ever stops writing, she has notions of becoming a Broadway star.
 Sadly talent does not always match ambition!